rjpcasalino/blog_bt/pages/el_camino_real/index.md

 <br>
 <hr>

 Missed sunrise and the Empire spans before me albeit blocked by a plywood fence.
 The air is calm and cool.
 Updated my `vimrc` because there was an issue with esc key delays.
 Yesterday was somber.
 For a flicker of a moment I saw the skies full across all the cities and towns and parking lots and abandoned malls and unkempt baseball fields fill with bursts of lavish color.
-Below I stare at people of the First Nations and there is a strong desire very deeply felt of wanting to escape my body and the Empire surrounding it to "see with eyes unclouded by hate" all before me.
+Below I stare at people of the First Nations and there is a strong desire *very* (you derivative fool) deeply felt of wanting to escape my body and the Empire surrounding it to "see with eyes unclouded by hate" all before me.
 To not be American but to see all Americans.
 The Moonlanders.
 The Marslanders.

 ```
 Centre of equal daughters, equal sons,